 This form of automation is a bit more specific, concentrating on marketing and sales tasks.
-Basically, Sales Automation is something like a virtual marketer - an integral part of sales efforts, automating and simplifying all tasks relevant to closing deals and making profit.
+Basically, Sales Automation is something like a virtual marketer – an integral part of sales efforts, automating and simplifying all tasks relevant to closing deals and making a profit.
 Sales Automation can even shorten the sales cycle process.

-It can take care of onboarding and executing customer call center campaigns or fast-collect important data for offering tailored customer experience.
+It can take care of onboarding and executing customer call center campaigns or fast-collect important data for offering a tailored customer experience.
 Sales Automation may also effectively handle sending personalized email offers, information about new products and services, updates of purchase delivery, etc.

-Therefore, once again, it saves agents' time by handling some of their tasks.
+Therefore, once again, it saves agents time by handling some of their tasks.

 - Collecting large amounts of useful customer data